 How your condition progresses depends on many factors, including:

-- any family history of RA
+- family history of RA

-- your age at diagnosis
+- age at diagnosis

-- the stage of RA at diagnosis
+- stage of RA at diagnosis

 - any disease triggers that are specific to you